deerextech/todos-socket-node/todos/README.md

 2. Still just need to run an npm install to download them all
 3. Npm Start to run

--- One note about npm start --
-I like developing with nodemon..
-I included it as a dev dependency so it is automaically downloaded upon installation.

--- Npm start will now run with nodemon.
--- Just need to swap it out for "node server/server.js" if you don't want to use it.

 ## Some info about the direction I took ##